Murder of Lisa Hession: Aftermath

 Several years prior to her death, Christine Hession reflected on not knowing the identity of her daughter's murderer: "Every man I see I think, 'Did he do it?'
 I can't help it, and I won't be able to stop until he is found."

 Although now officially a cold case, Hession's murder is subject to periodic review and fresh leads of inquiry continue to be actively pursued.
 The case continues to receive significant publicity, and a £50,000 reward for information leading to the arrest and conviction of her murderer remains active.
 (Note: A Facebook page, Justice For Lisa Hession, was created in January 2018.
-This social media page has approximately 3,000 members and is devoted to both maintaining publicity pertaining to Hession's murder and identifying the perpetrator of the crime.)
+This social media page—created and maintained by local campaigners Ryan Daly and Andrea Aldred Ashcroft—has approximately 3,000 members and is devoted to both maintaining publicity pertaining to Hession's murder and identifying the perpetrator of the crime.)

 On the fortieth anniversary of Hession's murder, locals held a candlelit vigil in her memory.
 All attendees were asked to bring a single tealight candle, and all retraced the route Hession took on the evening of her death, with the walk concluding outside her Bonnywell Road home, where flowers were placed by the front door.
-The vigil ended with a minute's silence.
-On the same date, the Head of Greater Manchester Police's cold case unit, Martin Bottomley, issued a statement emphasizing that police remained committed to apprehending the culprit.
+The vigil, organised by locals Ryan Daly and Andrea Aldred Ashcroft, ended with a minute's silence.
+(Note: Daly and Ashcroft continue to raise public awareness of Hessions's unsolved murder, primarily via social media.)
+On the same date, the head of Greater Manchester Police's cold case unit, Martin Bottomley, issued a statement emphasizing that police remained committed to apprehending the culprit.

 The most recent nationwide appeal for information leading to the apprehension of Hession's murder was broadcast upon Crimewatch Live in March 2025.
 One of the individuals interviewed in this episode was the current chief reporter for the Manchester Evening News, Neal Keeling, who in 1984 had reported on the case as a junior reporter with the Bolton Evening News and who recollected: "This case has remained with me for forty years ...
 There's just a handful that you never forget, and this is one of those."